 The well-known test for judicial bias is: “The question is whether the fair minded and informed observer, having considered the facts, would conclude there was a real possibility that the tribunal was biased.”
 See, for example, Porter v Magill 2 AC 357 at – .
 Note that authorities prior to Porter formulated the test differently, namely, was there a ‘real danger of bias’.
 Those authorities, including the leading case of Locabail (LJ) Ltd v Bayfield Properties Ltd QB 451 (see especially para for a commonly quoted passage) thus need to be read in light of the refinement to the test made in Porter.

 The attributes of the fair minded informed observer are described further in Gillies v Secretary of State for Work and Pensions 1 WLR 781 at and Helow v Secretary of State for the Home Department 1 WLR 2416 at – .
-Being a member of the same chambers as a fee paid judge is not indicative of bias (Birmingham City Council v Yardley (2004) Times, 9 December, where the recorder in that case had informed the parties of this fact at the outset.
+Being a member of the same chambers as a fee paid judge is not indicative of bias (Birmingham City Council v Yardley (2004) Times, 9 December, where the recorder had informed the parties of this fact at the outset).

-In the arbitration-specific context there is no impediment to the arbitrator and advocate being members of the same chambers (Laker Airways v FLS Aerospace Ltd and Stanley Burnton 1 WLR 113.
-The authorities have also been considered in the recent case of A and others v B and another EWHC 2345 (Comm), where there was held to be no bias in circumstances where the arbitrator only disclosed towards the end of the arbitration that he was being instructed in a wholly unrelated matter by one of the solicitors who were appearing before him in the arbitration.
-However, it would have been far better had the matter been disclosed earlier.
+In the arbitration-specific context there is no impediment to the arbitrator and advocate being members of the same chambers (Laker Airways v FLS Aerospace Ltd and Stanley Burnton 1 WLR 113).
+The authorities have also been considered in the more recent case of A and others v B and another EWHC 2345 (Comm), All ER (D) 71 (Sep), where there was held to be no bias in circumstances where the arbitrator only disclosed towards the end of the arbitration that he was being instructed in a wholly unrelated matter by one of the solicitors who were appearing before him in the arbitration.
+However, the court considered that it would have been far better had the matter been disclosed earlier.

 Article 6 – Communications between parties, the arbitrator and IFLA